Pull to Refresh

 06The free alternative

-If what you actually want is hunt timing plus a trail-cam workflow without a subscription, Trail Pro Intel is free to use: a solunar- and barometric-pressure-based Hunt Forecast scored 0–100 per day, AI trail-camera analysis that tags 50+ species and scores antler class from your SD card, offline maps, and field notes.
-Pro — $1.99/mo or $19.99/yr, a third of HuntWise Pro — extends the forecast to 7 and 10 days and adds monthly AI credits.
+If what you actually want is hunt timing plus a trail-cam workflow without a subscription, Trail Pro Intel is free to use: a solunar- and barometric-pressure-based Hunt Forecast scored 0–100 per day over a 3-day window, AI trail-camera analysis that tags 50+ species and scores antler class from your SD card, unlimited properties, cameras and gear, and field notes, gear, and synced photos that keep working with zero cell signal.

 Fair trade-offs in HuntWise's favor: Trail Pro Intel has no land-ownership or parcel data, and no 15-day forecast window.
 If owner phone lookup is why you're paying, HuntWise Pro does something Trail Pro Intel doesn't.